Open-Hub-Community/Hack-This-Spring/README.md

 ## 📧 Contact

-For any queries or collaboration opportunities, reach out to us via our [OpenHub Community page](#).
+For any queries or collaboration opportunities, reach out to us via our [OpenHub Community page](https://github.com/Open-Hub-Community).

+---

+## 🌐 Preview the Site

+Want to see how the site works?
+Check out the live preview here: [Preview the Site](https://openhubsite.netlify.app/)

+---